spramp/jcb/public/content/blog/blog.md

 {{< figure class="image main" src="images/pic02.jpg" >}}

 **Updates Are-A-Comin!**

 July 31, 2018

 Whoa, we're in prime hurricane season already!
-Time does fly.
+Time flies.
 The four month lag between this post and the last is, I admit, inexcusable.
-I do have good reasons for the time gap.
-Most predictably, work had consumed a lot of my time.
-I was busy at work on several exciting projects during that time.
-Before I knew it, today arrived.
-And gosh, tomorrow is August!
+I _do_ have good reasons for the time gap.
+Most predictably, work consumed a lot of my time.
+I was busy working on several exciting projects in those four months.
+Really, I was.

+Gosh, tomorrow starts August!

 This will be a quick post, as I'm in the midst of redesigning and relaunching a new version of this site.
 So excuse the dust and the emptiness for now.
 Enjoy the flock of birds on my homepage.
 Exciting things are on their way.

 **A Hariy Few Weeks**